-Over two decades I have witnessed a semantic shift transforming the words used to describe our field from educational computing to technology to information technology or ICT.
+Over the past twenty years I have witnessed a semantic shift transforming the words used to describe our field from educational computing to technology to information technology or ICT.
 Computing is a verb, something one does.
 Technology is a noun made even more passive when modified by information.
 The implication is that the dominant metaphor for computer use in school is information retrieval, not the personal construction of knowledge.

-Information retrieval represents a small part of learning.
+Part of learning is getting information.
 Somebody stands in front of the classroom and preaches, and information is somehow flowing into people's heads, or so it is said.
 But that's only one part of education.
-The other part, which Dewey would have emphasised, is about doing things, making things, constructing things.
-However, in our school systems, as in the popular image of education, the informational side dominates.
+The other part, which Dewey would have emphasized, is about doing things, making things, constructing things.
+However, in our school systems, as in the popular image of education, the informational side is again dominating.

-There is a parallel between an unrecognised dichotomy in digital technology and a generally unrecognised dichotomy in the education system.
+There is a parallel between an unrecognized dichotomy in digital technology and a generally unrecognized dichotomy in the education system.
 In both cases the informational side is best known to the general public.
-So the image of computers in school supports the traditional role of the teachers in their part of education-providing information.'
+So the image of computers in school supports the traditional role of the teachers in their part of education-providing information."
 (Papert, 1998)

 The use of the word technology is almost exclusively synonymous with computer.
-However, the generic term implies less potential for revolutionising learning than computing which requires the purposeful actions of a user expressing new fluencies.
+However, the generic term, technology, implies less potential for revolutionizing learning than computing which requires the purposeful actions of a user expressing new fluencies.
 This rhetorical trend mirrors the recent political shift in schooling away from individuality towards conformity and homogeneity.
-National standards and curricula move frequently the locus of control from the learner to the system; from construction to delivery.
+National standards and curricula move the locus of control from the learner to the system; from construction to delivery.